scionproto/scion/code_of_conduct.md

 Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder][Mozilla CoC].

+Conflict Resolution Guidelines were inspired by [Go Community Code of Conduct][Go CoC]

 For answers to common questions about this code of conduct, see the FAQ at [https://www.contributor-covenant.org/faq][FAQ].
 Translations are available at [https://www.contributor-covenant.org/translations][translations].